ovinogra/Mbot/README.md

 * Other random practice commands

 ### Running
-Most commands like website queries run without dependencies (only need the bot token in step 1).
-Anything related to puzzle management also needs a Google service account and a PostgreSQL database (the other steps).
-Although some tweaking might be needed, basic steps are as follows:
+Most commands (i.e. website queries) run without dependencies, only need a bot token.
+Anything related to puzzle manager also needs a Google service account and a PostgreSQL database (the other steps).
+Although tweaking might be needed, basic steps are as follows:
 1. Create a `.env` with your bot token, postgreSQL database URI, and service account address.
 ```
 DISCORD_TOKEN= ..   # your discord bot token
 DB_ADDRESS= ...     # address as postgres:yourdbconnectionasURI
 CLIENT_EMAIL= ...   # copy the service account address from client_secrets.json USER@PROJECT.iam.gserviceaccount.com
 ```
-2. Enable Google API following instructions on [gspread documentation](https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account) to get a `client_secrets.json` for a service account.
+2. Enable Google API following [instructions on gspread documentation](https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account) to get a `client_secrets.json` for a service account.
-3. Run `python3.6 db_launcher.py` in terminal to configure simple tables in database.
+3. Run `python3.6 db_launcher.py` in terminal to configure simple db tables.
-4. Once you deploy bot to a server, run `!ins YourServerName YourServerID` *once* in any channel to initialize database storage for server.
-Or uncomment and update relevant lines in `db_launcher.py` before running it.
+4. Once botis added to a server, run `!ins YourServerName YourServerID` *once* in any channel to initialize database storage for server.
+Or uncomment/update relevant lines in `db_launcher.py` before running.

 ## Requirements
 python v3.6+
 discord.py v1.2.5
 python-dotenv
 asyncio
 regex
 numpy v1.18.1
 mechanize v0.4.5
 requests v2.22.0
 psycopg2 v2.8.4
 gspread v3.6.0